Updated 27 November 2009

 6. NEVER point this (or any) telescope at the Sun unless you have the proper filter and are familiar with how to use it.
 Blindness can result.

-This is a great scope for the money.
+This is one of your very best choices if you can only spend around $120.
 I personally own one and it gives very nice views especially considering its size.
 Here is more info on the scope:

 1. Simple to use: Just carry it outside, set it on the ground and you are ready to observe.
 The fully assembled scope weighs only 9 pounds, light enough for most anyone to carry.